CCNA

 Module 6: Introduction to Network Operating System

-Module 7: Overview of the Installation Process and Boot Process
+Module 7: Overview of the Installation Process

 Module 8: Windows 2000 Professional